Xon77/Live4Bubbles/README.md

 - ⏱️ **Timing** - Speed, duration, and legato control,
 - 📁 **Sound Selection** - Quick navigation through sound libraries with folder and buffer selection,
 - 🎨 **Effects Database** - Filter and effects to both sound and patterns with multiple parameter controls,
-- 🌐 **Spatial Control** - Positioning and orbit management for immersive soundscapes.
+- 🌐 **Spatial Control** - Channel Positioning and orbit management for immersive soundscapes.

 ---